I used to call these scrambled boiled eggs, and so do many kids in Indian families.

-Once cooled, carefully peel the eggs and set aside.
+- Once cooled, carefully peel the eggs, under gently running water and set them aside.

-Increase heat and add tomatoes and green chillies.
-Cook for around three minutes stirring constantly, or until tomatoes soften.
+- Increase the heat, then add the tomatoes and green chillies.
+Cook for around two minutes stirring constantly, or until the tomatoes soften.

-Add the boiled eggs and break them into large pieces with the spatula or spoon.
+- Add the boiled eggs and break them into large pieces with a spatula or spoon.
 Cook for two minutes to warm through.

 - Add the coriander leaves and lemon juice.
 Mix carefully, as you must not let the yolk turn to a paste.